danlassiter/Submiterator/README.txt

 	2) Make sure you have a working website implementing your experiment.
 Note that your website will display correctly in the MTurk window ONLY IF it can display securely.
 I've coded Submiterator so that, if the URL you provide does not begin with 'https', it will abort.
 You could modify this, but then you'll have to look into hacks for getting browsers to display mixed secure and non-secure content (see http://stackoverflow.com/questions/19801682/why-does-the-mturk-sandbox-only-display-my-hits-in-internet-explorer).

 	3) You'll need a method for passing the data collected on the Turker's local machine to MTurk (or some other way to get the data from them to you).
-As mentioned above, I recommend Long Ouyang's helpful tool mmturkey (https://github.com/longouyang/mmturkey).
-This is what is used in the accompanying experimental template.
+As mentioned above, I recommend mmturkey (https://github.com/longouyang/mmturkey).
+This is what is used in the experimental template at https://github.com/danlassiter/experiment-template.

 	3) Make a folder containing a copy of Submiterator and the 'readme.txt' file that you'll tailor for this experiment.
 Important: once you've chosen a location for this script, don't move it or rename any folders along this path.